garretreichenbach/effortless-fabric/README.md

 ## Changelog
 ### Upcoming (Fork only)
+* Fix block state changing while "dragging" construction area.
+Blocks will now be placed as they were on first click.
+* In particular this fixes that stairs could not be placed upside-down.
 * Single mode: can place block in air by looking straight down
 * Add keybind M to cycle X/Z mirror mode.
 ### 1.6.5 (Fork only)